awsdocs/aws-systems-manager-user-guide/doc_source/invoke-webhook.md

 # `aws:invokeWebhook` – Invoke an Automation webhook integration<a name="invoke-webhook"></a>

 Invokes the specified Automation webhook integration\.
-For information about creating Automation integrations, see [Creating integrations for Automation](creating-integrations.md)\.
+For information about creating Automation integrations, see [Creating webhook integrations for Automation](creating-webhook-integrations.md)\.

 **Note**
 To use the `aws:invokeWebhook` action, your AWS Identity and Access Management \(IAM\) user or service role must allow the following actions: